BioSysLab/deepSIBA/learning/README.md

 The utility folder contains the following functions:

-- A Keras training generator
+- A Keras training generator and a predicting generator
 - A function to evaluate the performance of deepSIBA
 - Custom layer and loss function to implement the Gaussian regression layer.